thegreenwebfoundation/admin-portal/docs/installation.md

 ## Working locally with devpod

-**Note: Local development with devpod currently only works on Intel x86 architecture machines (so not Macs with Apple Silicon)**

 Github codespaces uses the open devcontainer standard for configuration, which means you can also run the application anywhere else which supports it. [devpod](https://devpod.sh/) is an application which allows you to run devcontainers on your local machine using docker, and allows us to easily set up an environment for local development.

 First install [devpod](https://devpod.sh) and [Docker](https://docker.io), then setup devpod to use docker: